ME-ICA/tedana/docs/multi-echo.rst

 There is no empirically tested best parameter set for multi-echo acquisition.
 The guidelines for optimizing parameters are similar to single-echo fMRI.
-For multi-echo fMRI, the same factors that may guide priorities for single echo fMRI sequence are also relevant.
+For multi-echo fMRI, the same factors that may guide priorities for single echo fMRI sequences are also relevant.
 Choose sequence parameters that meet the priorities of a study with regards to spatial resolution, spatial coverage, sample rate, signal-to-noise ratio, signal drop-out, distortion, and artifacts.